CARBON DIOXIDE SCIENCE, DOES IT MAKE SENSE?

 So does that mean that CO2 is analogous to window glass?
 Window glass which absorbs or reflects most of the infrared spectrum but is transparent to most of visible light.
 That would mean that the greenhouse effect is a good analogy although gases reflect almost no light.

 At Muana Loa CO2 levels are measured by measuring the IR radiation that passes through a chamber of air.
 Easily calibrated, it is very accurate assuming the sample is representative.
-Although you cannot know how representative it is for the entire globe, they go to great lengths to be certain it is representative for the site.
+Although you cannot know how representative it is for the entire globe, they go to great lengths to be certain it is representative of the site.
 I believe the data to be precise and valuable.

 The sensitivity of this method for measurement diminishes as concentrations increase.
 This is readily admitted by NOAA.
 This would seem to be an indication that climate sensitivity also decreases as concentrations increase.
-In fact some scientists believe that we are near the point where increased concentrations of CO2 will not have a discernible effect.
+In fact, some scientists believe that we are near the point where increased concentrations of CO2 will not have a discernible effect.

-Of course there is an opposing view from other scientists that can appear just as reasonable.
+Of course, there is an opposing view from other scientists that can appear just as reasonable.

 I cannot vouch for the credibility of either scientist as to the views expressed in the above links.
 Either may be right, partly right or spectacularly wrong.
 I lean more to the limited effect but that may just be my innate optimism showing through.
 The very fact that you can measure CO2 levels by the NOAA method would seem to indicate that CO2 in the atmosphere is not absorbing IR at the levels theoretically possible.
 Does CO2 block some IR by reflection/refraction?
 The refractive index of CO2 is very close to 1, at standard conditions, but is it possible there is a difference under varying atmospheric conditions.
 I will leave a big question mark there, as I am not sure that line of reasoning is valid.